Collection

 when it manifests itself externally,

-It is a sign and indicates that a new being has not been conceived.
+It is a sign that indicates that a new being has not yet been conceived.

 Divine dimension

-The golden chromatic that surrounds the outline of the red pigment
+The golden tone surrounding the outline of the red pigment

 symbolizes its sacred character,